smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 ### Bring-up of NGC components in Network Edge mode

 1. If the Edge controller is not yet deployed through openness-experience-kit then:
-  Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/ne_controller.yml` before starting `deploy_ne_controller.sh` or `deploy_ne.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **else skips this step.**
+  Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/ne_controller.yml` before starting `deploy_ne_controller.sh` or `deploy_ne.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document,  **otherwise skip this step.**

 2. If Edge-controller is already deployed (but without enabling ngc role) and at a later stage you want to enable NGC components on edge-controller then, Enable the role for ngc by un-commenting the line `role: ngc_test/master` in the file `openness-experience-kits/ne_controller.yml` and then re-run `deploy_ne_controller.sh` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.